Rehearsing at home

 • For just notes (no words) you could try:

 The National Youth Choirs of Great Britain have produced a free online musicianship course to help singers improve their skills in rhythm, tonal centering, and intervals.
+The course is designed for young people but is just as applicable to older singers.
 Some of the video lesssons have worksheets or resources – find them at www.nycgb.org.uk/musicianship

 Frequently Asked Questions